 Many of the world’s greatest foods and drinks involve fermentation: wine, beer, coffee, bread, cheese.
 Exactly the same is true of chocolate.
 Life would be a lot less fun without the miracles that yeasts and bacteria perform in transforming grapes into wine, hops into beer, and cocoa seeds into chocolate.

-This week’s blog post aims to explain the importance of fermentation in 1) crafting great chocolate, 2) increasing cocoa farmer incomes, and 3) catalysing the craft chocolate revolution (which involves a wide range of characters, including the United Nations Office on Drugs and Crime).
+Here we explain the importance of fermentation in 1) crafting great chocolate, 2) increasing cocoa farmer incomes, and 3) catalysing the craft chocolate revolution (which involves a wide range of characters, including the United Nations Office on Drugs and Crime).

 The History of Fermentation

 How humans discovered cocoa bean fermentation is lost to history.
 But we can surmise that around 5,000-4,000 BCE, in the area that is now Peru and Ecuador, someone realised that these incredibly bitter and astringent cocoa seeds will start to develop interesting nutty, fruity and (almost) chocolatey flavours, if left in a pile (or even in the open pod) for a few days.

 Then they started to cook, crack, winnow, and grind these beans into a paste, which made a filling and nutritious drink.
 And that was how we started to drink chocolate.

 We’ve come a long way since then.
 In the late 19th and early 20th century we started to eat chocolate, and we also realised that chocolate is a great vehicle for other flavours and as a commodity ingredient (think candy bars, chocolate brownies, ice cream, etc.).